 Learning the hidden secrets to Extra-Virgin Olive Oil will help you choose only the best tasting extra-virgin olive oil and a great start to creating your own remarkable Spanish cuisine.

 Shop around and put any extra-virgin olive oil considerations to the test, or better yet, taste it first.
 Creating a remarkable Spanish dining experience will rely on your discern.

 Carlos sells the best extra-virgin olive oils found in his remarkable Spanish cuisine at his Don Quijote Import store.
-He welcomes customers to sample the oil before buying, or better yet, taste it in his remarkable menu.
+He welcomes customers to sample the oil before buying, or better yet, taste it in his remarkable Don Quijote menu.
 This is part of the Don Quijote experience.

 Select Extra-Virgin Olive Oils of Don Quijote Restaurant & Import Store